intuition-dev/INTUITION/CRUD/README.md

       }

-This is somewhat similar to M-VM-V. Major difference is that the VM for MetaBake&trade; is what KnockOut called Complex VM or a Master VM.
+This is somewhat similar to M-VM-V. Major difference is that the VM for MetaBakeis what KnockOut called Complex VM or a Master VM.
 Minor difference is that the M is called Services in MetaBake&trade;. (and V is Pug for us).
 So this is S-VM-V architecture.